-MEDIUM & DESIGN // Currently working with mid-range stoneware, Bad Potter Ceramics are designed to accentuate the natural characters of the clay body.
+MEDIUM & DESIGN // Bad Potter Ceramics are designed to accentuate the natural characters of the clay body.
 Each form takes around 3 weeks from beginning to end to complete - working with clay is an immersive experience that demands detail and paradoxically, non-attachment at the same time.

 ABOUT THE MAKER // Vancouver-based, Chinese-Canadian artist Freda Lin is the hands behind Bad Potter Ceramics.
-An Art Institute of Vancouver graduate in communication design and digital arts, Freda found clay in 2017 and the medium quickly became an important part of her creative vocabulary.
-Since then, Freda’s work has been featured on GlobalTV, Cityline and in the Plaskett Gallery in New Westminster, B.C.
-Freda currently resides in Kitsilano where she’s creating small batch, functional stoneware ceramics and experimenting with various local community firings.
+An Art Institute of Vancouver graduate in communication design and digital arts, Freda found clay in 2017 and the medium quickly became a huge part of her creative vocab.
+Freda’s work has been featured on GlobalTV, Cityline and in the Plaskett Gallery in New Westminster, B.C.
+Freda currently resides in Kitsilano where she’s creating small-batch, functional stoneware ceramics and experimenting with various local community firings.

-SUSTAINABLE PRACTICES // The studio's ethos intersects with minimalism and zero waste practices.
+SUSTAINABLE PRACTICES // The studio incorporates minimalism and zero-waste practices throughout the creative process.
 Freda strives to minimize waste and repurpose materials in the various stages of the creation, such as reclaiming unfired clay, glazes, and using eco-friendly, biodegradable packing materials when possible.